fastly/compute-js-opentelemetry/examples/readme-demo/README.md

-# README demo for OpenTelemetry for Compute@Edge JavaScript
+# README demo for OpenTelemetry for JavaScript on Fastly Compute

 This is the demo in the [README.md](../../README.md) of the library.